nova-rey/Crapssim-control/docs/CSC_BIBLE.md

 Manifests define plugin metadata, capabilities, and requirements without executing any code.
 Registry tracks plugins by `(kind, name, version)` tuples and supports conflict resolution and semver validation.

+### Checkpoint 2 — Safe Loader & Sandbox Lite

+Implemented `SandboxPolicy` and `PluginLoader`, providing controlled plugin import with restricted builtins and denied modules.
+Each plugin is loaded into a unique namespace under `plugins.<name>_<timestamp>`.
+Sandbox enforces safe imports, denies filesystem and subprocess access, and applies an init timeout.
+All failures fail-closed with clear exceptions.

 ### Phase 13 — Simulation Harness & Reports v2

 **Goal:**